 Carlos I first proposed building a cathedral here back in 1518, but construction didn’t actually begin until 1879.
 It was finally finished in 1992 and its pristine, bright-white neo-Gothic interior holds no pride of place in the affections of madrileños (people from Madrid).

-It’s possible to climb to the cathedral’s summit which has fine views.
-En route you climb up through the cathedral’s museum; follow the signs to the Museo de la Catedral y Cúpola (www.museocatedral.archimadrid.es) on the northern facade, opposite the Palacio Real.
+It’s possible to climb to the cathedral’s summit, which has fine views.
+En route you climb up through the cathedral’s museum; follow the signs to the Museo de la Catedral y Cúpola (www.museocatedral.archimadrid.es) on the northern facade, opposite Palacio Real.

 Just around the corner in Calle Mayor, the low-lying ruins of Santa María de la Almudena are all that remain of Madrid’s first church, which was built on the site of Mayrit’s Great Mosque when the Christians arrived in the 11th century.